MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-CLI.md

 ## `teamsfx deploy`

 This command is used to deploy the current application.
-By default it will deploy entire project but it's also possible for you to deploy partially of your project.
+By default it will deploy entire project but it's also possible to deploy partially.
 Options(Multiple) are: `frontend-hosting`, `function`, `apim`, `teamsbot`, `spfx`.

 ### Parameters for `teamsfx deploy`